-In July 2019, the Company entered into an interest-free promissory note payable with RSL in the amount of \$.9 million (the "July Promissory Note").
-The July Promissory Note has a 180-day term and was payable on demand upon the expiration of the term.
-In May 2020, the Company paid and settled the July Promissory Note with RSL.
-There are \$0.3 million other payables due to RSL included in amounts due to RSL in the accompanying unaudited condensed consolidated balance sheets as of June 30, 2020.
+In July 2019, the Company entered into an interest-free promissory note payable to RSL in the amount of \$2.9 million (the "July Promissory Note").
+The July Promissory Note had a 180-day term and was payable on demand upon the expiration of the term.
+In May 2020, the Company paid and settled the July Promissory Note.